zhouyuheng2003/DSD2024-rock-house/README.md

 | Hugo Andrade   |          |        |&#10004;|&#10004;   |        |        |

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

+## 📻 News

+2024.3.28:

+2024.3.27: RAs provide some advice to improve the specification and the diagram, the modification work is in progress.

+2024.3.26: We have finished the first version of the [Diagram of the Android Part](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/Diagram.png).
+Our team leader have a meeting with other PMs.

+2024.3.23: We have finished the first version of the [Software Architecture Specification from Android Group](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/Software%20Architecture%20Specification%20from%20Android%20Group%20v1.pdf).

+2024.3.21: We have a group meeting tonight.
+We are responsible for the System Architecture of the whole project, so we have discussed the 3 time periods of this work.
+Firstly, our group will finish a template before March 25th.
+Secondly, the template will be published and every group should refer to this template and finish their analysis work before April 1st.
+Thirdly our group will gather all the documents and merge them into one final version before April 5th.
+Besides, we discussed the format and tools.
+Finally, we can begin our task.

+2024.3.18: We get the final vision of the '[Use Case Diagram](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/Use%20Case%20Diagram.pdf)' and '[Software Requirements Specification](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/Software%20Requirements%20Specification%20v1.3.md)'.
+Today is the end of the Requirement Analysis Stage and the beginning of the System Architecture Stage.

+2024.3.15: We have received the draft of the ‘Use Case Diagram’ and 'Software Requirements Specification'.
+After confirming the content, we provided some suggestions.

+2024.3.14: After two days of multiple version iterations, the final version of the file [Requirement Analysis from Android Group](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/Requirement%20Analysis%20from%20Android%20Group.pdf) has been completed.
+In the whole process, PM provided the template, and two analyzing documents were provided by two RAs of our group.
+During the meeting, we discussed what other content we could add.
+After that, two RAs worked together to merge all the ideas into this one final version.

+2024.3.12: We have a group meeting tonight.
+We have discussed the team roles and requirement analysis.
+We have updated the team role table.
+We can move on further.

+2024.3.6: Cheers!
+We have six members in place.
+We get our team name "Rock House" which is the home of Patrick Star in the cartoon "SpongeBob".

+2024.3.5: We are hiring self-motivated partners from UTAD!

+2024.3.4: Brief introduction of 4 team members from JLU ready.

 ## ✒️ How to contribute to the webpage